 When you are in Serbia, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

 Penalties for drug offences are severe and include lengthy imprisonment in local jails.

 Photography of Serbian military and police personnel, establishments, vehicles and equipment is prohibited.

 While homosexual acts are not illegal in Serbia, homosexuality is not widely accepted in Serbian society.
 Verbal and physical aggression towards homosexuals occurs.
 Travellers perceived as being homosexual have also been targeted.
-The Belgrade Pride Parade 2011 was banned by the Serbian National Security Council due to high security risks.
+The Belgrade Pride Parade has been banned for the past three years (2011-2013) by the Serbian National Security Council due to high security risks.
 See our LGBTI travellers page.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.